Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - Using [Google OAuth2](https://developers.google.com/identity/protocols/oauth2/web-server) for authenticating users
   - [More info on OAuth](https://owasp.org/www-pdf-archive/OWASP-NL_Chapter_Meeting201501015_OAuth_Jim_Manico.pdf)
-  - Security of the login process will be handled by Google as the user has to sign in with Google
+  - Security of the login process will be handled by Google as the user has to sign in with their Google account

 - Different method for logging in as an Admin (Using [Google OAuth2](https://developers.google.com/identity/protocols/oauth2/web-server))
   - Requires Google OAuth2 logins as identification and authentication will be handled by Google themselves which is more secure.